Prerequisites

 Build your audience

-Your warm up audience must be users who have recently engaged with your messages.
-Use signals such as:- Opened or clicked an email in the last 30–90 days
+Your warm-up audience must be users who have recently engaged with your messages.
+Use signals such as:- Opened or clicked an email in the last 30 days (strongest signal)

 - Active app or website session in the last 60 days

-- Recent purchase, sign-in, or other meaningful action
+- Purchase, sign-in, or other meaningful action in the last 90 days

 Build a segment